ballerina-platform/ballerina-spec/stdlib/proposals/task/task_listener.md

 ## Non-Goals

-- Make the job ID in the service optional.
-If not provided, the job implemented by that service cannot be managed.
 - Implement a compiler plugin to validate job IDs in task services or provide code actions for onTrigger function implementation.
 - Enable job-level schedule configuration via annotations.